 Meet Jan Barker - Jan has worked in Curry County for many years, primarily focused on substance use disorder.
 Jan was the Director of Addictions at Curry Community Health.
 She is now retired, but still providing support for our community by providing Domestic Violence Intervention and Prevention services to the community.

-Kori Rotolo - Kori is our Treasurer and Finance Director for the organization.
+Meet Kori Rotolo - Kori is our Treasurer and Finance Director for the organization.
 Kori comes to the Coalition with a strong finance background in the for-profit sector.
 Kori has vast transferrable skills that are proving to be invaluable for the organization.
-Kori's experience includes but is not limited to, Operations Manager, small business development and support, Loan Signing Agent & Notary Public, finacial management, and DME Accreditation Consultant.
+Kori's experience includes but is not limited to, Operations Manager, small business development and support, finacial management, Loan Signing Agent & Notary Public.

-If you are interested in learning more about serving on our Board, please contact us at firstname.lastname@example.org, or call 541-425-0426.
-We currently have three openings on our Board of Directors.
+If you are interested in learning more about serving on our Board, please contact us at email@example.com, or call 541-425-0426.
+We currently have two openings on our Board of Directors.